 You could also let the child grow some of the other things that often go into pizza sauce, like garlic and Roma tomatoes.
-If you want to make the garden larger by helping, you can also add some common pizza toppings like peppers and onions.
+If you want to make the garden larger by helping, you can add some typical pizza toppings like peppers and onions.

 Not sure what Ibotta is?
 Check out this post here.

 Children will also enjoy growing significantly- scented herbs.
 You can get all kinds of excellent herbs that smell like different scents.
 Flowers can also go well in this type of garden.
 For example, some geraniums are scented like orange, strawberry, lime, and apricot!

 Different types of mint are also favorites with children, and they often enjoy chewing the leaves of plants like spearmint.

 Just tell your children they should never eat any plant without asking you first!
 And keep that mint in a container.
 It will take over any garden space otherwise.